-1. Select Users > User Roles > Role Name > General > Session Options.
+1. Select Users > User Roles > RoleName > General > Session Options

-Figure 6: Session Options
+Figure 6 Session Options

 - 2. For Max.
 Session Length, specify the number of minutes an active non-administrative user session can remain open before ending.
 The minimum is 6 minutes.
-The maximum is 725 minutes. - 3.
+The maximum is 725 minutes.
+During a user session, prior to the expiration of the maximum session length, the system prompts the user to reenter authentication credentials, thereby avoiding the unexpected termination of the user session. - 3.
 For Heartbeat Interval, set the frequency at which the endpoint sends out a heartbeat to PPS to keep the session alive.
-For agentless access, the browser refreshes the page with every heartbeat. - 4.
+For agentless access, the browser refreshes the page with every heartbeat.
+Users must not the browser, because this will interrupt the heartbeat and end the session.
+Pulse Client and the Java agent provide the heartbeat.
+You should ensure that the heartbeat interval of the agent is greater than the Host Checker interval.
+If it is not, performance could be affected.
+In general, set the heartbeat interval to 50% more than the Host Checker interval. - 4.
 For Heartbeat Timeout, specify the amount of time the system should "wait" before terminating a session when the endpoint does not send a heartbeat response. - 5.
 For Auth Table Timeout, enter a timeout value for the auth table entry to be provisioned as needed.
 This parameter allows you to specify how long a user with no activity (for example, a user reading a static web page), can remain in the auth table before the auth table entry is cleared by the Infranet Enforcer. - 6.
 Enter the reminder time in minutes.